pmoorey/articles/google-big-query-with-pandas.md

 # Uploading Data to Google BigQuery using Python/Pandas

 ## The Goal
 I had a requirement to populate a Google BigQuery table from a CSV file containing 1,000 rows of data for each day spanning several weeks.
 To make it a bit trickier, I had to create an extra column containing the date.
-This would require a lot of clicking and editing of data within Microsoft Excel, so instead it was automated using Python and the Pandas and Google Cloud BigQuery
+This would require a lot of clicking within the BigQuery website, and editing of data within Microsoft Excel.
+Instead it was automated with Python by using Pandas and Google BigQuery libraries.

 ## The Process